SolarioTech/n8n-Worflows/README.md

 ## 🤖 About n8n

 **n8n** (pronounced "n-eight-n") is a powerful, open-source workflow automation tool that allows you to connect various apps and services to automate repetitive tasks without writing code.
-It's an excellent alternative to tools like Zapier, Make (formerly Integr omat), or Microsoft Power Automate.
+It's an excellent alternative to tools like Zapier, Make (formerly Integromat), or Microsoft Power Automate.

 ### Why n8n?